2012 NCI Cohort Consortium Annual Meeting

 Dr. Paskett (Dr. Tim Rebbeck from the University of Pennsylvania, the other Principal Investigator (PI)) presented a proposal on behalf of the Cancer Disparities Research Network (CDRN).
 The CDRN-formed by 15 institutions in the United States that represent regions and populations with differing disparity challenges-proposes to study basic biology, lifestyle/immigration patterns and GxE interactions on multiple levels and the ways in which interactions of those multiple levels can lead to poor health outcomes.

-CDRN's proposal links underserved populations in the Cohort Consortium with underserved populations in the CDRN network.
+CDRN's proposal links underserved populations in the NCI Cohort Consortium with underserved populations in the CDRN network.
 To qualify as underserved, individuals must meet at least one of the following criteria: live in a medically underserved area as defined by the Health Resources and Services Administration (HRSA), be of low literacy, low income, or be uninsured.

 Individuals of this underserved cohort will be 40-75 years of age.
 CDRN hopes to enroll 100,000 participants in the cohort and estimates that an additional 30,000 participants must be accrued to reach that goal.